Yangon City F.C.

 Yangon City Football Club (ရန်ကုန် စီးတီး ဘောလုံးအသင်း), also known as Yangon Royals, is a Burmese professional football club based in Yangon.
-Founded in 2024, the club competes in the MNL-2 and is backed by the City Holdings Group.
+Founded in 2024, the club competes in the M League and is backed by the City Holdings Group.
 Its women's team competes in the Myanmar Women League.

 History

 Foundation and MNL entry

 Yangon City FC was established in mid-2024 with the aim of developing local talent and contributing to the national team.
 The club took part in the Myanmar National League expansion, making its debut in the 2024 season.
 They play home matches at Thuwunna Training Ground.
+They signed Myanmar national team player, Win Naing Tun and Aung Kaung Mann.